taraletti/EnRecipes/README.md

 ## Credits

+This app was written in my free time using NativeScript.
+I would like to thank all those people who helped me understand the concepts during the process and my special thanks to the NativeScript team and the community.

 ### Recipes used in the Screenshots

 -   **Meen Pollichathu** by [Bency Veronica](https://www.instagram.com/bencys_lil_kitchen)
 -   **Curd Vada** by P. Shanmugalakshmi
 -   **Roasted Chicken Biriyani** by [Ranga](https://www.youtube.com/channel/UC6ONI92scjwMmk3IITKIx-g)

-This app was written in my free time using NativeScript.
-I would like to thank all those people who helped me understand the concepts during the process and my special thanks to the NativeScript team and the community.

 ## Contributors

 -   [mondstern](https://codeberg.org/mondstern) (Translator)

+### Instruction for translators

+You can contribute by translating EnRecipes in your native language.

+1. Fork this repository and head to this `app/i18n` folder.
+2. Create a new JSON file or duplicate any existing file and start translating its values.
+3. The filename should be as follows, `fr.json` for french
+4. Once done, create a merge request.

+#### Don't know what fork means?
+No issues.

+1. Just [download the JSON file](https://raw.githubusercontent.com/vishnuraghavb/EnRecipes/main/app/i18n/en.default.json) and start translating its value(right side part after the colon":").
+2. Once done, share the file to the [EnRecipes Telegram group](http://t.me/enrecipes) for verification.

+If everything looks good, your translations will be included in the next update and you'll be added to the contributors list for your work.

 ## Technologies